 - Tour limited to 12 passengers.

-- New accommodations hotel and spa walking distance to center of Westport with lively traditional Irish music sessions each evening.
+- Ensuite Accommodations: hotel and spa just outside the town of Westport which boasts lively traditional Irish music sessions.

 - Relaxed & flexible itinerary to make the most of the opportunities that come your way.

 May 16-26, 2024